Ceasar/Encyclopedia/src/adler_1966.rst

    you for the sort of scientific imagery he will employ to illustrate some of his points.

-..
-288 - Summary

-Summary:

-What lies beyond the book you are reading?
-Three things:

-1. Experience, common or special

-2. Other books (of various sorts: reference books, secondary books, commentaries, other great books, dealing with the same or related matters)

-3. Live discussion

-    > I like to think of the great books as involved in a prolonged conversation about the basic problems of mankind.
-The great authors were great readers, and one way to understand them is to read the books they read.
-As readers, they carried on a conversation with other authors, just as each of us carries on a conversation with the books we read, though we may not write other books.

-    To get into conversations, we must read the great books in relation to each other and in an order that somehow respects chronology.
-The conversation of the books takes place in time.

-    While this is not indispensable, it is certainly a great help.
-Hence, why teachers meet with students to discuss them.
-The reader who learns to discuss a book well with other with other readers may come thereby to have better conversations with the author when he has him alone in his study.

-Following all the rules of intrinsic reading is seldom sufficient to read any book well, either interpretatively or critically.
-Experience and other books are dispensable extrinsic aids.

-The utility of extrinsic reading is simply an extension of the value of context in read a book by itself.
-We have seen how the context must be used to interpret words and sentences to find terms and propositions.
-Just as the whole book is a context for any of its parts, so related books provide an even larger context that helps you interpret the ones you are reading.

 ################################################################################
 The rest of the reader's life